ubiquity/ubiquity-dollar/contracts/dollar/README.md

 npx hardhat --network mainnet manager
 ```

-### Get Bonding Contract Transactions
+### Get Staking Contract Transactions

-this task will retrieve and filter the bonding contract transactions, print a summary and save them to a file
+this task will retrieve and filter the staking contract transactions, print a summary and save them to a file

 ```sh
 # OPTIONS: --end-block <INT> [--is-error <BOOLEAN>] [--name <STRING>] [--start-block <INT>] [path]